h751410234/VG-DETR/README.md

 ## 📦 Pre-trained Weights

-Below are the mAP@50 scores and download links for models fine-tuned with different proportions of labeled target data.
+Below are the mAP@50 scores and download links for models trained with our VG-DETR.

 ### Cross-Satellite Adaptation